aptos-foundation/AIPs/aips/staking-contract-to-delegation-pool.md

 ## Security Considerations

 If the conversion can be executed only by the staker, they might decide to not proceed with it, thereby preventing the operator from acquiring additional stake.

-The staker loses the capability to set the commission fee and would have to leave the pool if the commission fee is changed against their will.

 ## Open Questions (Optional)